This course is currently only available to group bookings of a minimum of 6 candidates.

 Why 5 Days?

-We set our standards on the best possible, not the bare minimum; Edexcel's guidance is that the course should comprise of a minimum of 30 hours delivery time plus allow 2 hours assessment for each candidate.
+We set our standards on the best possible, not the bare minimum; The Awarding Organisation's guidance is that the course should comprise of a minimum of 30 hours delivery time.
+A four day course would be 7.5 hours per day, not including breaks.

 Many providers run the FPOS-I over 4 days, some will run the course over 3 days even with 'additional content', and for as little as £250.00 per person.
 You get what you pay for.